FAQs

 Payment for services is due at the time they are rendered.
 We accept HSA, cash, clergy pay, and all major credit cards as forms of payment.

-• Due to the importance of client confidentiality and the need to avoid dual relationships, I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, Instagram, etc.).
+• To help protect your privacy and maintain clear therapeutic boundaries, I do not accept friend or personal contact requests from current or former clients on social media platforms or networking sites.

-Clients are welcome to follow my professional business account (@jessica.the.therapist) for educational content and updates.
+You are always welcome to follow my professional business account (@intuitively_well) for educational content, resources, and updates related to maternal mental health and my work.

 • You have the right to receive a Good Faith Estimate explaining the expected cost of your mental health care.
 This estimate will be provided before your first session and is available at any time upon request.